 So if you’re not particularly bothered which brand is stamped on your lens and only need the option of 24mm, this could be a good place to start looking.

 Offering 8.5 degrees of tilt and 12mm of shift, this lens is going to be able to get you out of the tightest of situations.

-That’s our list for the best lenses for architectural photography, if there are any you think we have missed then pop them in the comments below and be sure to sign up to our regular tips straight into your inbox!
+That’s my list for the best lenses for architectural photography, if there are any you think I have missed then pop them in the comments below and be sure to sign up to my newsletter to get regular tips straight into your inbox!